VUnit/vunit/docs/com/user_guide.rst

 Note that ``com`` has limited knowledge of the contents of a message.
 All data pushed into a message is encoded and is basically handled as a sequence of bytes without any overhead for type information. ``com`` doesn't know if four bytes represents an integer, four characters or something else.
-The interpretation of these bytes takes place when the user pops data using a type specific pop function.
+The interpretation of these bytes takes place when the user pops/peeks data using a type specific pop/peek function.
 The exception is the message type for which the type overhead is included to provide better debugging.
 Higher levels of debug information, for example that a message represents a read request to a specific address is something that the verification component using ``com`` provides.